smoczyna/url-converter/README.md

 - docker-compose pull url-converter
 - docker-compose up

 You may need 'sudo' to do all of that.
-Most important thing here is that all ports listed below have to available, nothing can listen on them:
+Most important thing here is that all ports listed below have to open, otherwise converter fails to start:
 - 6379
 - 8080
 - 8086